The Affordable Housing Tax Credit Coalition The Affordable Housing Tax Credit Coalition

 The Low-Income Housing Tax Credit (Housing Credit) is our nation’s primary tool to create and preserve affordable rental housing.

-• Since its inception in 1986, the Housing Credit has financed the development of 3.6 million affordable rental homes in urban, suburban, and rural areas, according to the National Council of State Housing Agencies.
+• Since its inception in 1986, the Housing Credit has financed the development of 4 million affordable rental homes in urban, suburban, and rural areas, according to the National Council of State Housing Agencies (NCSHA).

-• In 2019 and 2020, the Housing Credit produced or preserved roughly 130,000 annually, meaning no other local, state, or federal program comes close to its level of production, according to CohnReznick.
+• In 2021 and 2022, the Housing Credit produced or preserved roughly 138,000 homes annually, according to the NCSHA State Factbook meaning no other local, state, or federal program comes close to its level of production, from CohnReznick.

 The Housing Credit serves millions of households in need.

-• In total, the Housing Credit has housed over eight million low-income households, including veterans of the armed forces, senior citizens, formerly homeless families and individuals, people recovering from opioid addiction, people with disabilities, and low-wage workers.
+• In total, the Housing Credit has housed 9.28 million low-income households, including veterans of the armed forces, senior citizens, formerly homeless families and individuals, people recovering from opioid addiction, people with disabilities, and low-wage workers.

 The Housing Credit generates jobs, economic activity, and tax revenue.

-• Since 1986, the Housing Credit has supported 5.7 million jobs and generated $643 billion in wages and business income, as well as $223 billion in tax revenue, according to research by the National Association of Home Builders presented here.
+• Since 1986, the Housing Credit has supported over 6.6 million jobs and generated over $746 billion in wages and business income, as well as $268 billion in tax revenue, according to research by the National Association of Home Builders presented here.

 Housing Credit properties are high-quality and financially stable.